 The embedded game $\mathbf{G}$ starts from the \defstyle{initial state} $\initst$ and proceeds from any state $q$ according to the following rules, applied in the order given below, until an \defstyle{exit position} is reached.

 \begin{enumerate}[leftmargin=25pt] \item[i)] $\ctr$ may end the game at the exit position $(\vrf,q,\psi_{\ctr})$. \item[ii)] $\octr$ may end the game at the exit position $(\vrf,q,\psi_{\octr})$. \item[iii)] If the game has not ended by the above rules, the one step game $\step(\vrf,A,q)$ is played to produce a resulting state $q'$.
-The embedded game is continued from the state $q'$. \end{enumerate} If the embedded game $\mathbf{G}$ continues an infinite number of rounds, the controller $\ctr$ loses the entire evaluation game $\evalgame(\mathcal{M},\qzero,\varphi)$.
-Else the evaluation game resumes from the exit position of the embedded game.
+The embedded game is continued from the state $q'$. \end{enumerate}

+If the \emph{embedded} game $\mathbf{G}$ continues an infinite number of rounds, the controller $\ctr$ loses the entire \emph{evaluation} game $\evalgame(\mathcal{M},\qzero,\varphi)$.
+Else, the evaluation game resumes from the exit position of the embedded game.

 We now define the rules of the evaluation game for the remaining strategic operators as follows: \begin{enumerate}[leftmargin=*] \item[(5)] Let $\pos_i=({\pl},q,\coop{A}\psi \U\theta)$.
 The next position $\pos_{i+1}$ is the exit position of the embedded game $\embgame({\pl},{\pl},A,q,\theta,\psi)$.
 (Note the order of the formulae $\theta$ and $\psi$.)